brentkaplan/shinybeez/README.md

 If you use any part of *shinybeez* in your work, please cite it:

 Kaplan, B. A. & Reed.
-D. D. (under review). *Shinybeez*: A Shiny app for behavioral economic easy demand and discounting.
+D. D. (accepted). *Shinybeez*: A Shiny app for behavioral economic easy demand and discounting.
+*Journal of the Experimental Analysis of Behavior*.

 ## Access and Installation